-So, when you are cooking with garlic, you don’t usually need to chop it super-fine, because when it cooks, it will soften and mellow, and blend itself into the dish.
-But if you are using garlic in an uncooked dish, you usually do want a pretty fine mince, because it can be unpleasant to bite into a big chunk of raw garlic in a dressing or a salad or what have you.
+Garlic!
+Oh, tell me you love garlic….(assuming you do, you’re here on this page) So, when you are cooking with garlic, you don’t usually need to chop it super-fine, because when it cooks, it will soften and mellow, and blend itself into the dish.
+But if you are using garlic in an uncooked dish, or a recipe where the garlic really needs to kind of dissolve itself into the dish — whether it be a marinade or a sauce or a rub — you usually do want a pretty fine mince.
+It can be unpleasant to bite into a big chunk of raw garlic in a dressing or a salad or what have you, so this easy mincing technique will show you how to get the garlic as finely chopped as you want.

 Just smash a clove or two (or five) of garlic with the side of a heavy knife, slip off the papery skin, and start chopping it on a cutting board with a knife.
 As it gets chopped, add a pinch or so of kosher or sea salt, and keep chopping.
 The salt acts as an abrasive so that the garlic gets minced, fine, finer, finest.